Douglas Faulmann, M.F.A

 Georgios Doudalis, Ph.D.

 Giorgios Doudalis graduated from the University of Crete in 2006, completed his Master’s degree with an emphasis on Aegean Studies at the University of Sheffield in 2013, and his Ph.D. at Klassische Institut für Archaeologie at Rupercht-karls Universität Heidelberg in Germany in 2019, where he wrote a dissertation on “Mochlos in the Middle Bronze Age: A Socio-Cultural Approach to the Settlement During the Middle Minoan Period, which was awarded magna cum laude and defended summa cum laude.
 He has been working at Mochlos since 2004 as an excavator and trench supervisor, and now serves as the Operations Manager responsible for logistics and the yearly organization of the project.
-He is a member of the Mochlos Pottery team with special expertise in the pottery of the Middle Bronze Age.
+He is a member of the Mochlos Pottery team with special expertise in the pottery of the Middle and Late Bronze Age.
 He is particularly interested in the emergence of civilization in Crete and will be the primary author for Mochlos Volume VI, which publishes the Protopalatial remains.
 He is married to the lovely Angela Ratigan.

 Luke Kaiser, M.A.